Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All ambulance billing in handled by Andres Medical Billing.
 Call them at 800-244-2345 to obtain a copy of your bill, or if you have any questions regarding your bill.

 The Palatine Fire Department offers CPR and First Aid classes to groups only.
 We do not have a standing monthly class.
-CPR class cost varies depending on the size of the
+CPR class cost varies depending on the size of the group.
+Please see the attached PDF for rates.

 The Village of Palatine Fire Prevention Division enforces the following codes, this is not an exhaustive list and if you should have specific questions with regards to the code the Fire Prevention Division is more than happy to assist you by phone at 847-359-9029: